mickfuzz/dyne_docs/src/terminal/docs/18-command-substitution.md

 execute at all until the embedded one is done.

-If the embedded command could produce output that is more than one word (such as \"Mar 09\") you can pass it as a single argument by enclosing the command in double quotes.
+If the embedded command could produce output that is more than one word (such as "Mar 09") you can pass it as a single argument by enclosing the command in double quotes.
 The `grep` command in this section, for instance, requires the string to be passed as a single argument.
 :::